Australia is a mature antitrust litigation jurisdiction.

 Parties must make a diligent search for relevant documents that are within their possession, custody or power, but it is generally accepted that the search is not required to be exhaustive or oppressive.

-The various court rules differ as to the form in which discovery is to occur: in some jurisdictions an informal list is sufficient, whereas in others the list of discovered documents is to be verified on affidavit.
-The list should describe the documents being discovered so that they can be adequately identified.
+The various court rules differ as to the form in which discovery is to occur: in some jurisdictions an informal list is sufficient, whereas in others the list of discovered documents must be verified on affidavit.
+The list should describe the documents being discovered so that they can each be adequately identified.

 Current Approach of Australian Courts to Discovery

 Increasingly, however, the courts seek to minimise the burden of discovery on the parties by various means.

 For instance, the FCA has amended the Federal Court Rules (FCR) to the effect that no party is required to give discovery except when an order has been made to that effect.
 Further, the FCR require that a party may not apply for an order for discovery unless that party can show that such an order will facilitate the just resolution of the proceedings as quickly, inexpensively and efficiently as possible.